mti-ict-git/employee-central-hub/README.md

 - To change ports, edit `docker-compose.yml` mappings
 - Frontend calls `/api/...`; Nginx handles proxy to the backend
 - Domain users are auto-provisioned on first AD login based on `LDAP_GROUP_*` settings
+- Never store secrets in the frontend or commit them to the repo; use environment variables at runtime

 ## Can I connect a custom domain to my Lovable project?